Blue Ridge Brutal bike ride canceled for 2020

-The Ashe County Chamber of Commerce announced Friday, July 3 that the Blue Ridge Brutal Bike Ride has been canceled for 2020.
+The Ashe County Chamber of Commerce announced Friday, July 3 that the Blue Ridge Brutal Bike Ride has been cancelled for 2020.

 The decision was made by members of the Brutal event committee after much deliberation and thought due to the uncertainty of the COVID-19 pandemic and the impact that the event would have on Ashe County.